 Used in the IAR Assembler to denote the code address of the current instruction.
 The PLC is represented by a special symbol (typically \$) that can be used in arithmetic expressions.
-Also called simply location counter (LC).
+Also known as a location counter (LC).

 Project

 The user application development project.